LiuJiaji1999/MFCO/README.md

 ## Multi-View Object Detection

-## Introduction
+## 💡Introduction
-This is our PyTorch implementation of the paper "[`A Multi-view Feature Enhancement Detection Method Integrating Consistency and Complementarity`].
+This is our PyTorch implementation of the paper "[`Multi-view Feature Collaborative Optimization Network for Object Detection`].

 <div align="center">
     <img src="mfenet.png" width="1000" alt="MFENet">
 </div>

-## Dataset
+## 🚩Dataset
 ```bash
 /dataset/powerdata.yaml: Private power data
     # Due to the signing of a confidentiality agreement, this dataset is not publicly available at this time.